tatango/slate/source/index.html.md

 }
 ```

 This endpoint applies multiple tags to multiple subscribers.
+The tags are added to any tags already applied, not replaced.

 ### HTTP Request